Year 7 (11+)

 Scholarships at 11+

 Academic, Art, Music, Drama and Sport Scholarships are available at 11+.
-Candidates are required to submit the additional Scholarship Registration Form by the closing date of 12th November 2018.
+Academic Scholarships are based on performance in the Entrance Examination on 9th January 2019 only.
+For other scholarships, candidates are required to submit the additional Scholarship Registration Form by the closing date of 12th November 2018.

 Progression to the Senior School for Internal Notre Dame Candidates